nrwl/nx/docs/shared/guides/setup-mfe-with-angular.md

 yarn nx g @nrwl/angular:host dashboard
 ```

-The application generator will create and modify the files needed to setup the Angular application.
+The application generator will create and modify the files needed to set up the Angular application.

 Now, let's generate the Login application as a remote application.